MouadEttali/From-scratch-machine-learning---From-mathematical-formulas-to-functioning-algorithms/README.md

 At the current moment I have done Linear Regression, Multiple Linear Regression, Logistic Regression and i'll be continuing to update this repo more as I start delving deeper into other algorithms..

-I also implemented some binary classification metrics Binary Classification Metrics such as Precision, Recall, F1, & AUC in Python and explained them in a notebook.sss
+I also implemented some binary classification metrics Binary Classification Metrics such as Precision, Recall, F1, & AUC in Python and explained them in a notebook.